charlie0129/amachiromaker/README.md

 - `nginx` (example configuration is in [`nginx.conf`](https://github.com/charlie0129/amachiromaker/blob/master/nginx.conf))

-## Screenshots
+## Feature

 - Choose any combinations you want, with live preview.
 - Auto save.
-Your work will be preserved between page reloads.
+Your changes will be preserved between page reloads.
-- Download as `PNG`.
+- Download output image as `PNG` or `PSD` (with all the separate layers you can fiddle with).
-- Download as `PSD` for advanced users (with all the separate layers you can fiddle with).
+- Download raw layer combination presets.
+You can load the preset and make changes to it later.

 <p align="center">
   <figure>